 Dulwich College (Singapore) opened its state-of-the-art campus in August 2014 and has since established a strong reputation.
 The College is an international school with a British independent school ethos which draws upon 400 years of excellence, innovation, tradition and values and is proud to welcome over 50 nationalities.
 It is a co-educational day school, catering for students aged 2 to 18 in classes from Toddler to Year 13.

 The College is academically selective and follows an enhanced British curriculum adapted for the needs of our international student body.
-Students follow the IGSCE curriculum in Years 9, 10 and 11 and the IB Diploma Programme in Years 12 and 13.
+Students follow the IGSCE curriculum in Years 9, 10 and 11.
+At Years 12 and 13, students are able to select either the IB Diploma Programme or any of the 6 career pathways* offered in the IB Career- related Programme *(For the 6 pathways offered, pleaser scroll to the section below under 'Senior School').
 Continuing the tradition of excellence started by the founding school, Dulwich College in London, Dulwich College International graduates go on to study at leading universities in the UK, USA and around the world.

 The College's holistic education is complemented by rewarding co-curricular programmes.
 Students at Dulwich College (Singapore) are encouraged to participate in sporting competition and every child from the age of seven is taught a musical instrument.
 Drama and opportunities for public speaking feature heavily from an early age with students using the 700-seat Alleyn Theatre daily for assemblies, performances and more.